LanceParker-007/secure-file-share/README.md

 The application is also deployed live at https://absharing-frontend.vercel.app/ where the encrypted files are stored in aws s3.

+> Note: The backend is deployed on render free version and it goes to sleep if not used.
+It takes around 30 sec to restart, please wait for it 😅.

 ## 🚀 Features

 - **Signup using mfa**: Sign up using mfa and password hashing.